All modules marked* are also available to study through the medium of Welsh.

 Outdoor Play and Learning: Sunshine, Woodpeckers and the Swamp of Biting Mud (10 credits)

-You will have opportunities to experience and evaluate a variety of outdoor play and learning approaches in theory and practice related lectures, workshops and trips, identifying best practice and barriers in terms of using outdoor environments to support children's ply, learning and development.
-You will also have the opportunity to gain an accredited Forest School Level One qualification.
+You will have opportunities to experience and evaluate a variety of outdoor play and learning approaches in theory and practice related lectures, workshops and trips, identifying best practice and barriers in terms of using outdoor environments to support children's play, learning and development.
+You will also have the opportunity to gain an accredited Forest School Level Two qualification.

 The Developing Individual (10 credits)*